14

 The game was supposed to tip-off in Ballarat at 7.30pm but it was too hot.
 Thirty minutes before tip-off it was 32 degrees coming down from a high of near 41 at just before 3pm.

-This is the weather warning from the Bureau of Meteorology
+This was the weather warning from the Bureau of Meteorology on game day

 "Valid for Friday 09 January 2026 to Saturday 10 January 2026